storesafe/cordova-sqlite-storage/README.md

 - Install a recent version of Cordova CLI, create a simple app with no plugins, and run it on the desired target platforms.
 - Add a very simple plugin such as `cordova-plugin-dialogs` or an echo plugin and get it working.
 Ideally you should be able to handle a callback with some data coming from a prompt.

-These prereqisites are very well documented by a number of excellent resources including:
+These prereqisites are very well documented in a number of excellent resources including:
 - <http://cordova.apache.org/> (redirected from <http://cordova.io>)
 - <http://www.tutorialspoint.com/cordova/>
 - <https://ccoenraets.github.io/cordova-tutorial/>